otagobioinformaticsspringschool/2022-obss-day1/_episodes/03-R-intro.md

  - **R is [open source](https://en.wikipedia.org/wiki/Open-source_software)**.
    This means R is free - an advantage if you are at an institution where you have to pay for your own MATLAB or SAS license.
-Open source, is important to your colleagues in parts of the world where expensive software in inaccessible.
+Open source is important to your colleagues in parts of the world where expensive software is inaccessible.
 It also means that R is actively developed by a community (see [r-project.org](https://www.r-project.org/)), and there are regular updates.